Robert-Lark/Robert-Lark/README.md

 <h1 align="center">Welcome to Rob Larks Github Profile</h1>

   <h6 align="center">Thanks for visiting my Github profile - take a look around.
-I am a passionate Full-Stack Web Dev.
-I particularly enjoy working in <strong>React</strong> & <strong>NodeJs</strong>, building and maintaining dynamic online environments.
+I am a passionate Front End Web Dev.
+I particularly enjoy working in <strong>React</strong>, <strong>TS</strong> & <strong>GraphQL</strong>, building and maintaining dynamic online environments.
     <br>
     <br>
-    I am a Front-End Developer at Discogs.
+    I am a Front-End Engineer at <a href="https://www.discogs.com/" rel="nofollow"> working on the Catalog team.
 You can check out my portfolio and projects <a href="https://roblark.com/">here</a>.
   <br>
   <br>
-  I have spent the last five years managing the online operations of <a href="https://www.quietcalmrecords.com/" rel="nofollow">Quiet Calm Records</a>, an online space for record labels & artists to connect with fans. <br>
+  Previously I worked and managed several record stores in California's central valley.
+I have a weekly radio show called DJ Deep Fields Exploratorium that airs 8-10pm PST on [KXCJ-LP](https://kxcj.org/).
+On the show I spin selections from my collection of drone and ambient electronic music.
     <br>
     I love to work hard and try new things.
 Be it working as a Herd Manager on Ranch, Bartending at Toronto's busiest BBQ joint or working as a Nature Guide in a World Heritage Site.
 </h6>